meertensinstituut/EPICify/README.md

 A Java library and tool to interact with an EPIC v2 PID service.

 ## Version 2.0
-add version number "8" at the end of the command line
+add server version number "8" at the end of the command line to access the newer version of the tool

 ```sh
 $ mvn clean package